Browse Wellness

 A complete guide to yoga for beginners, including different types of yoga, health benefits, popular poses and more.

-If you’re looking to improve your wellbeing, there’s no better way to do it than through yoga.
-Though it may seem daunting at first, we promise that once you get started, you’ll be hooked!
+If you’re looking to improve your well-being, there’s no better way to do it than through yoga.
+Though it may seem daunting at first, we promise you’ll be hooked once you get started!

 To help ease you into the world of yoga, we’ve put together a beginner’s guide complete with all the different types of yoga and their benefits, as well as some tips on how to get started.